powerhome/playbook/playbook/app/pb_kits/playbook/pb_phone_number_input/docs/_phone_number_input_preferred_countries.md

-You can set preferred countries to group at the top of your country selector dropdown.
-The countries you select will display in the order you list them, with the first country preselected and all other countries listed alphabetically below a section separator within the remaining dropdown.
+Preferred countries will display in the order they are listed with the first country preselected, and all non-preferred countries listed alphabetically below a section separator within the remaining dropdown.